 Only Banff residents are eligible for residential rebates.

 Rebate applications are accepted at any time.
 For some rebates, only purchases with receipts dated after/between certain dates are eligible.
+Rebate applications are limited to items purchased in the current or previous calendar year, unless otherwise defined for a specific rebate.
 Please do not hesitate to apply or inquire about eligibility.

 Snow and Ice Walking Aids (winter only)